rajirkp25/udacity-fullstack-linux-server-config/README.md

 ## Access the application

-Custom Catalog [application](www.mycatalogapp.net) is hosted in apache web server using the web service gateway interface.
+Custom Catalog application is hosted in www.mycatalogapp.net running in apache web server using the web service gateway interface.

 ### Accessing via ssh port